-Victoria Falconer is an award-wining musical director, composer, performer and multi-instrumentalist.
-She is based between London and Melbourne.
+Victoria Falconer is an award-winning musical director, composer, performer and multi-instrumentalist.
+She is based between London and Adelaide.

 ★★★★★ "Victoria’s musical prowess was a highlight of the show as she transitioned seamlessly between instruments and appeared to masterfully improvise along with the banter of the audience.”

-As a musical director in 2020, Victoria will be working on and performing in the Australian premiere of Amelie the Musical (Darlinghurst Theatre), a reimagining of Oklahoma!
-(State Theatre of Western Australia) and the debut of Bourgeois & Maurice's Insane Animals (HOME Manchester).
-She is also currently engaged as associate composer/arranger and band leader with genre-defying WOC performance posse Hot Brown Honey.
-Victoria has previously worked with Roddy Bottom of Faith No More (Sasquatch The Opera, Summerhall Edinburgh), Courtney Act (Channel 4 UK Christmas Special, Under The Covers), Gingzilla (Leicester Square Spiegeltent) and Jonny Woo (Unroyal Variety, Hackney Empire).
-In 2019 she was Musical Director for the Australian re-staging of the musical Once (Darlinghurst Theatre, with a national tour in 2021), also playing the role of Reza.
+As a musical director, Victoria has previously worked with Roddy Bottom of Faith No More (Sasquatch The Opera, Summerhall Edinburgh), Courtney Act (Channel 4 UK Christmas Special, Under The Covers) and Jonny Woo's Unroyal Variety (Hackney Empire London).
+In 2019 she was Musical Director for the Australian re-staging of the musical Once (Darlinghurst Theatre, touring nationally in 2021) for which she was nominated for a Sydney Theatre Award, and in which she also played the role of Reza.

-She is co-creator, composer/lyricist and performer with Fringe Wives Club, the critically-acclaimed feminist performance troupe.
-Forming in 2017 on receiving the Moosehead Development Grant, the original trio received the Best Cabaret Award at Adelaide Fringe 2018, the Spirit of The Fringe Award at Edinburgh Festival Fringe 2018, and nominations for Best Newcomer (Melbourne International Comedy Festival 2017), Best Cabaret (Melbourne Fringe 2017), Best Ensemble (Green Room Awards 2017), Best Overall Show (NZ Fringe Festival 2019) and for two Wellington Theatre Awards (2019).
-They have performed sell-out seasons at Edinburgh Fringe, Adelaide Fringe, Perth Fringe World, Soho Theatre (London), Malthouse Theatre (Melbourne), BATS Theatre (Wellington, NZ) and Griffin Theatre (Sydney), and have been invited to perform at Darwin International Festival, Southbank Centre London, Woodford Folk Festival and the Famous Spiegeltent at the Melbourne Arts Centre.
+Victoria is co-creator, composer/lyricist and performer with critically-acclaimed feminist firebrands Fringe Wives Club, and she has just been nominated for a Green Room Award for Music Direction (2020) for their production of Glittergrass, which debuted in 2019 at the Malthouse Theatre, Melbourne.
+Formed in 2017 on receiving the Moosehead Development Grant, the original trio have received multiple awards including the Best Cabaret Award at Adelaide Fringe 2018, the Spirit of The Fringe Award at Edinburgh Festival Fringe 2018, and nominations for Best Newcomer (Melbourne International Comedy Festival 2017), Best Cabaret (Melbourne Fringe 2017), Best Ensemble (Green Room Awards 2017), Best Overall Show (NZ Fringe Festival 2019) and for two Wellington Theatre Awards (2019).
+They have performed sell-out seasons at Edinburgh Fringe, Adelaide Fringe, Soho Theatre (London), Malthouse Theatre (Melbourne), BATS Theatre (Wellington, NZ) and Griffin Theatre (Sydney), and have been invited to perform at Darwin International Festival, Southbank Centre London, Woodford Folk Festival and the Famous Spiegeltent at the Melbourne Arts Centre.

 As a collaborative musician, Victoria's appearances in London include the Royal Albert Hall, the National Theatre’s River Stage and the Barbican, as well as playing the musical saw for Amanda Palmer at KOKO with Neil Gaiman, the Tiger Lillies and Richard O’Brien.
-Festival performances include Glastonbury, Latitude, Bestival and Clockenflap (HK).
-She contributed violin and voice on the award-winning debut album of chamber-pop artist The Anchoress (produced by Paul Draper), synthesizers and strings to electro-dance act The Correspondents, and has played for recording sessions at The Church, Sofa Sound and Abbey Road Studios.
+Festival performances include Glastonbury, Latitude and Bestival (UK), Buskers Festival (NZ) and Clockenflap (Hong Kong).
+She has contributed violin and voice on the award-winning debut album of chamber-pop artist The Anchoress (produced by Paul Draper), synthesizers and strings to electro-dance act The Correspondents, and has played for recording sessions in famed London studios including The Church, Sofa Sound and Abbey Road Studios.
 In 2018 she played theremin, violin, accordion and musical saw for a Tom Waits-inspired gala at the Adelaide Cabaret Festival, accompanying John Cameron Mitchell, Ali McGregor and Joey Arias amongst other cabaret luminaries.

 As a composer, Victoria has most recently written and recorded the score to the award-winning short animated film, Double Portrait by Ian Bruce.
 It received prizes for Best Animation at Aesthetics Short Film Festival and Best in Category at the London International Animation Festival, as well as being longlisted for a BAFTA.
-She is currently composing the score for award-winning mime artist Trygve Wakenshaw's new show Only Bones, which will debut at Soho Theatre in January 2020 for the London Mime Festival.
+She was composer and sound designer for award-winning mime artist Trygve Wakenshaw's new show Only Bones, which debuted at Soho Theatre for the London Mime Festival in January 2020.

 Victoria is festival director and curator for the inaugural feminist art festival R.O.A.R. at Darlinghurst Theatre in Sydney, to be held in May 2020.
 She has previously curated a series of comedy and cabaret for the Bush Theatre London (Unwrapped, 2018), and was co-curator/producer for rocknroll cabaret show Midnight Marauders (2018).